-Adam R. Rosenthal is a partner in the Labor and Employment Practice Group in the firm’s San Diego (Del Mar) and Los Angeles offices.
+Adam Rosenthal is a partner in the Labor and Employment Practice Group in the firm’s San Diego (Del Mar) and Los Angeles offices.
 Adam is widely regarded as one of the go-to defense-side employment litigators in California, representing employers in class and representative actions, single plaintiff lawsuits, and trade secrets disputes.

 Areas of Practice

-Adam frequently lectures on employment law issues to in-house legal departments, frontline managers, trade associations and business and HR groups.
+Adam frequently lectures on employment law issues to in-house legal departments, frontline managers, trade associations, and business and HR groups.
 Adam is one of only a handful of practicing employment attorneys invited to join the prestigious SHRM® Speakers Bureau.
 He is a regular speaker at SHRM’s annual conference, speaking to HR professionals on a variety of cutting-edge employment law and HR issues.

 Client Service All-Star, BTI Consulting, 2020